bitovi/academy/src/technology-consulting/7-setting-expectations.md

 **Unexpected roadblocks:** Midway through a project, a key team member falls ill, causing potential delays.
 How would you adjust the project plan and leverage team expertise to stay on track?

-## Balancing progress and oversight
+## Balancing making forward progress and stakeholder oversight

 There will always be a tradeoff between moving a project forward and getting sign-off from a client or stakeholder.
-You may often deal with clients who say they want to be involved in many layers of decisions but they are so busy or non-responsive that progress becomes blocked waiting for their approvals.
+You may deal with clients who say they want to be involved in many layers of decisions but they are so busy or unresponsive that progress becomes blocked waiting for their approvals.

-We’ve found the best practice for balancing these concerns is to optimize for progress, but give stakeholders plenty of opportunities to weigh in or course correct.
+We’ve found the best practice for balancing these concerns is to optimize for progress while giving stakeholders plenty of opportunities to weigh in or course correct.
 In other words, in most cases, move forward with your best judgement, but visibly document your course via emails or tickets, in a way where clients can step in if they desire.

 ### Keep stakeholders informed